Outer Bounds on the CEO Problem with Privacy Constraints: Introduction

-In physical layer security, privacy conservation of sensitive information sources is important and commonly arises in many real-life applications such as secure-packet transmissions in distributed sensor networks as well as smart-grid systems \cite{shankar2013}, privacy in database \cite{sankar-tifs-2013,shinihara2023}, confidential images sharing in satellite communications \cite{aljohani2016}, and key agreement using physical unclonable functions (PUFs) \cite{gunlu-tifs-2018,vyo2023-tifs}. {See also \cite{tyagi2012-jsac,tu2019-tit,chou2022,gunlu-tit2022} for discussions of multi-party function computations with privacy}.
-Taking the privacy issues into consideration, multiterminal source coding in the presence of a passive eavesdropper (Eve) has been investigated in \cite{vilard2013,naghibis2015}, where Eve can obtain not only the messages sent over the noise-free link connected among encoders and the decoder but also a correlated sequence of the source, called side information (SI) in this paper.
-In \cite{naghibis2015}, compared to the conventional setups where the compression-rate and distortion constraints are imposed, the secrecy constraints are newly added in the problem formulation of the CEO problem to evaluate the maximum equivocation rates between the source sequence and the information available at Eve. {The authors in \cite{naghibis2015}} derive inner and outer bounds on the rate-distortion-equivocation region under a general distortion measure, and as an example, {they} also derive an achievable region for the model where the messages and SI are available at Eve, {as well as} the tight region for a simpler model where Eve does not have access to the correlated sequence under the quadratic distortion.
+In physical layer security, privacy protection of sensitive information sources is important and commonly arises in many real-life applications such as secure packet transmissions in distributed sensor networks as well as smart grid systems \cite{shankar2013}, privacy in databases \cite{sankar-tifs-2013,shinihara2023}, confidential image sharing in satellite communications \cite{aljohani2016}, and key agreement using physical unclonable functions (PUFs) \cite{gunlu-tifs-2018,vyo2023-tifs}.
+See also \cite{tyagi2012-jsac,tu2019-tit,chou2022,gunlu-tit2022} for discussions of multi-party function computations with privacy.
+Taking privacy issues into account, multiterminal source coding in the presence of a passive eavesdropper (Eve) has been investigated in \cite{vilard2013,naghibis2015}, where Eve can obtain not only the messages sent over the noise-free link connected among encoders and the decoder but also a correlated sequence of the source, called side information (SI).
+In \cite{naghibis2015}, compared to the conventional setups where the compression-rate and distortion constraints are imposed, secrecy (equivocation) constraints are newly added in the problem formulation of the CEO problem to evaluate the maximum equivocation rates between the source sequence and the information available at Eve.
+The authors in \cite{naghibis2015} derive inner and outer bounds on the rate-distortion-equivocation region under a general distortion measure, and as an example, they also derive an achievable region for the model where the messages and SI are available at Eve, as well as the tight region for a simpler model where Eve does not have access to the correlated sequence under the quadratic distortion.